ros/diagnostics/diagnostic_aggregator/ros2_migration_readme.md

 ROS2 Migration changes

-	1. Basic design and concept of aggregator node is same as per ros,this node contain two analyzers GenericAnalyzer and AnalyzerGroup to hold and categorise messsages.
+	1. Basic design and concept of aggregator node are same as per ros,this node contain two analyzers GenericAnalyzer and AnalyzerGroup to hold and categorise messsages.